francescomucio/tee-as-transformation/docs/user-guide/tags-and-metadata.md

 # Tags and Metadata

-TEE supports comprehensive tagging functionality for organizing, categorizing, and managing your data transformations.
+Tee supports comprehensive tagging functionality for organizing, categorizing, and managing your data transformations.
 Tags can be attached at multiple levels: individual tables/views, and entire schemas/modules.

 ## Overview

-TEE supports two types of tags:
+Tee supports two types of tags:

 1. **dbt-style tags** (`tags`): List of strings used for filtering, categorization, and model selection
    - Example: `tags = ["analytics", "production", "fct"]`